A Customizable Last.fm Now Playing Overlay

 Odd Stream Setups

 Some scenes need small adjustments.
-A vertical stack can use direction=vertical and a smaller cover size.
-A cropped filter can use extra outer padding.
-Low-bitrate scenes often need heavier fonts and stronger shadows.
-Busy backgrounds need a solid, semi-opaque background mode.
+A vertical stack works with direction=vertical and a smaller cover size.
+A cropped filter wants some extra outer padding.
+Low-bitrate scenes usually need heavier fonts and stronger shadows, and busy backgrounds look better with the solid, semi-opaque background mode.

-Multiple scene themes are easy.
-Copy the URL and change the fields for the new scene.
-On slower remote setups, reduce the poll rate or turn off progress estimation.
+Multiple scene themes are trivial: copy the URL, change the fields for the new scene, done.
+On slower remote setups you can reduce the poll rate or turn off progress estimation.

 Deep Editing Guide

-The project is easiest to extend when config, editor, and widget stay separate.
+The project is easiest to extend when config, editor, and widget stay in their lanes.
+Here’s how the common extensions play out.

 Add A New Theme Token